public/prol.etari.at-documentation/README.md

 I run a varnish instance that proxies several HTTP services from the HTPC to the internet.
 Media streaming is done through [Subsonic](http://www.subsonic.org/).
 This gives me real-time transcoding and streaming of video to my browser or mobile phone from my home.
 It's like having a private NetFlix and Spotify server rolled into one.
 Sadly it doesn't support HTML5 video/audio yet so I have to endure Flash :(

-I started off using Squid and worked rather nicely but well, everything in [this](https://www.varnish-cache.org/trac/wiki/ArchitectNotes) is pretty true.
+I started off using Squid and it worked rather nicely but well, everything in [this](https://www.varnish-cache.org/trac/wiki/ArchitectNotes) is pretty true.
 So I switched.
 I run the 3.0.2+streaming branch of Varnish so that the large media files and my HTPCs slowish upload speed don't make the whole experience unusable.
 This requires you to modify the varnish config to work too!
 The magic sauce is the beresp.do_stream option in vcl_fetch.